Does this upload my thumbnail to GrabThumbs?

 Export

-The summary includes mode, reference count, spec warnings, checklist decisions, and one recommended next action.
+The summary includes mode, references, spec warnings, checklist decisions, YouTube A/B notes, Shorts/vertical caveats, and one recommended next action.

-# Thumbnail decision summary Date: 2026-04-25 Mode: Mobile feed References: 0 Warnings: - None Checklist: - Mobile readable: no - Subject visible fast: no - Different from references: no - Text short enough: no - Promise matches title: no Next action: - Try stronger contrast, simpler text, or a clearer subject so the draft separates from references.
+# Thumbnail decision summary Date: 2026-06-14 Mode: Mobile feed References: 0 Warnings: - None Checklist: - Mobile readable: no - Subject visible fast: no - Different from references: no - Text short enough: no - Promise matches title: no YouTube publishing notes: - Native YouTube A/B testing is available in YouTube Studio on desktop, supports up to 3 title/thumbnail combinations, and selects winners by watch time share rather than CTR alone. - Shorts are not eligible for native YouTube A/B testing, and Shorts do not support uploaded custom thumbnails like long-form videos.
+A frame may be selected for some Shorts surfaces, and it cannot be changed after upload. - For vertical videos, a 16:9 custom thumbnail may be replaced by an auto-generated 4:5 thumbnail on mobile home, explore, and subscriptions surfaces.
+Next action: - Try stronger contrast, simpler text, or a clearer subject so the draft separates from references.

 Summary is ready when you need it.